-The LIHTC definition of "student" includes any household member attending public or private elementary schools, middle or junior high schools, senior high schools, colleges, universities, technical, trade, or mechanical schools but does not include those attending on-the-job training courses.
+The LIHTC definition of student' includes any household member attending public or private elementary schools, middle or junior high schools, senior high schools, colleges, universities, technical, trade, or mechanical schools but does not include those attending on-the-job training courses.
 Households composed entirely of full-time students are not eligible for the LIHTC program unless they meet one of the criteria noted below.
 Management may require verification.

-- 1) The household contains at least one occupant who is not a student, has not been a student, and will not be a student for five (5) (5) or more months during the current and/or upcoming calendar year (months need not be consecutive). - 2) The household contains all students but is qualified because one of the household members is a part-time student. - 3) The household contains all full-time students for five (5) or more months during the current and/or upcoming calendar year (months need not be consecutive) but the household qualifies due to one of the reasons below. - a) At least one student is receiving assistance under Title IV of the Social Security Act - b) At least one student was previously under the care and placement responsibility of the state agency responsible for administering foster care - c) At least one student participates in a program receiving assistance under the Job Training Partnership Act, Workforce Investment Act, or other similar federal, state, or local laws. - d) At least one student is a single parent with child(ren) and this parent is not a dependent of another individual and the child(ren) is/are not dependent(s) of someone other than a parent - e) The students are married and entitled to file a joint tax return
+- The household contains at least one occupant who is not a student, has not been a student, and will not be a student for five (5) (5) or more months during the current and/or upcoming calendar year (months need not be consecutive). - 2) The household contains all students but is qualified because one of the household members is a part-time student. - 3) The household contains all full-time students for five (5) or more months during the current and/or upcoming calendar year (months need not be consecutive) but the household qualifies due to one of the reasons below. a) At least one student is reasiring assistance upder Title IV of the Social Security Act. - a) At least one student is receiving assistance under Title IV of the Social Security Act - b) At least one student was previously under the care and placement responsibility of the state agency responsible for administering foster care - c) At least one student participates in a program receiving assistance under the Job Training Partnership Act, Workforce Investment Act, or other similar federal, state, or local laws. - d) At least one student is a single parent with child(ren) and this parent is not a dependent of another individual and the child(ren) is/are not dependent(s) of someone other than a parent - e) The students are married and entitled to file a joint tax return